-2. Have playing bench, not strong bench
+2. Have a playing bench, not a strong bench

-Yes, you need to have playing bench in this period.
+Yes, you need to have a playing bench in this period.
 But no, you do not need a strong bench.
 Focus on having 2 playing players on the bench of your FPL team.

 You can forget about reserve keeper and 3rd place in your bench (it is extremely unlikely you will need them, so it does not worth the effort and wasted transfers or wildcards to bring playing players to that position).

 3. Two points – that’s what you should expect from your bench player